 “Strangely when you disassociate as an adult from your family, you turn around one day and realize: oh yeah, I am my mother.”
 Lola explains.

 She laughs, “right, so in this instance, I sort of realized that I’ve always been a witch.
 It’s a loaded term and I’ve had discussions with other practitioners and they say it’s a real privilege to use that word, and at the same time, a risk.
 There are some places even here in the states today, you call yourself a witch, you will get ostracized.
 Real harm can come to you.”

 But let’s back up a bit in this witch origin story.
 Several years ago, Lola had a series of illnesses and nagging conditions that went unexplained by her doctors.
 Dissatisfied with the recommended treatment and lack of diagnosis, Lola went on what you might call a matriarchal medicine journey.
 She began actively seeking out other experts in her Sacramento community (of which there are many) and reaching out to her distant relatives.
 She not only healed herself, she found she was hungry to learn more.

 In the spring of 2017, Lola was drawn to Mexico after seeking out a medicine woman or Mayan-Tzeltal curandera.
-Curanderismo is a folk healing tradition native to Chiapas.
+Curanderismo is a folk healing tradition native to Latin America.
 Her lessons required a translator and when that wasn’t available, she simply intuited what her teacher was relaying about native plants.
 While she was traveling in this remote part of indigenous Mexico, she happened to get the results back from her ancestry test and was surprised to learn that a good deal of her genes come from Chiapas.